Blockchain-Ads-Team/BCA-HUB-Documentation-Firebase-backend-API/README.md

 {
   uuid:            (String): "All that is required is the uuid to identify the user in the DB, the Firebase SDK returns that, so you can call the endpoint with the response from the SDK",
   info:            (object):{

-                              "name": "The user's new name for update", "email": "The user's new email for the update", "phone_number":" The user's new phone number for update"
+                              "name": "The user's new name for update", "email": "The user's new email for the update", }

-                            }
 }
 ```